Piling: Secant piled wall

-Secant pile walls are constructed such that space is left between alternate 'female' piles for the subsequent construction of 'male' piles.
+Secant pile walls are constructed such that space is left between alternate 'female' (1) piles for the subsequent construction of 'male' (2) piles.
 Construction of 'male' piles involves boring through the concrete in the 'female' piles hole in order to key 'male' piles between.
 The male pile is the one where steel reinforcement cages are installed, though in some cases the female piles are also reinforced.

-Secant piled walls can either be true hard/hard, hard/intermediate (firm), or hard/soft, depending on design requirements.
+Secant piled walls can be true hard/hard, hard/intermediate (firm), or hard/soft, depending on design requirements.
 Hard refers to structural concrete and firm or soft is usually a weaker grout mix containing bentonite.
 All types of wall can be constructed as free standing cantilevers, or may be propped if space and sub-structure design permit.
-Where party wall agreements allow, ground anchors can be used as tie backs.
+Where allow, ground anchors can be used as tie backs.

-Slurry walls
+Slurry wall

 A slurry wall is a barrier built under ground using a mix of bentonite and water to prevent the flow of groundwater.
 A trench that would collapse due to the hydraulic pressure in the surrounding soil does not collapse as the slurry balances the hydraulic pressure.